kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

     ]
   },
   "AgentValidation": {
-    // this is only checked when the agent's certificate does not have role=etw-pushagent "AuthorizedCommonNames": []
+    // this is only checked when the agent's certificate does not have role=etw-agent "AuthorizedCommonNames": []
   },
   // when specified then we only accept certificates derived from this root certificate